ttheoto/Udacity_Airbnb_Project/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to AirBnB for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle/data).

+The Seattle Rent data belongs to RentCafé.
+You can find more information [here](https://www.rentcafe.com/average-rent-market-trends/us/wa/seattle/).

+The Map data was obtained via [Open Street Map](https://www.openstreetmap.org/).

 Otherwise, feel free to use the code here as you would like!